Enviromental Responsibility

 A responsible business

-The production of Synsam’s own spectacle brands currently takes place at the Group’s production and innovation centre on Frösön as well as with the help of suppliers in Asia and Europe.
+The production of Synsam’s own spectacle brands currently takes place at the Group’s production and innovation centre on Frösön as well as at suppliers in Asia and Europe.
 Regardless of where production takes place, Synsam always strives towards production that takes responsibility for all parts of the production process.
-The greatest environmental impact in the production of spectacle frames and lenses comes from the use of chemicals, water consumption and energy supply.

 Energy consumption in production and operations